What to do if your motorcycle breaks down

 • telephone the emergency services

-• do not try to make any repairs to the motorbike.
+• do not try to make any repairs to the motorcycle.

 It’s best to use a roadside emergency telephone to call for help: the number on the phone box will make it easier for the services to understand where you are and get to you quickly.